Skip to main content

 PBS (Pharmaceutical Benefits Scheme)

 The PBS lowers the price of many prescription medicines.
-Once your (or your family’s) PBS spending for the year reaches the PBS Safety Net threshold, your PBS medicines get cheaper for the rest of the calendar year - general patients pay the concessional rate and concession‑card holders pay $0.
+Once your (or your family’s) PBS spending for the year reaches the PBS Safety Net threshold, your PBS medicines get cheaper for the rest of the calendar year.
+General patients pay the concessional rate and concession‑card holders pay $0.

-What doesn’t count: Most private (non‑PBS) prescriptions don’t contribute to the PBS Safety Net and won’t receive a PBS subsidy.
+• What doesn’t count: Most private (non‑PBS) prescriptions don’t contribute to the PBS Safety Net and won’t receive a PBS subsidy.

 Other Government support

-• Centrelink – You may be eligible for Disability Support Pension, Carer Payment/Allowance, or concession cards such as Health Care Card or Pensioner Concession Card
+• concession cards, such as Health Care Card or Pensioner Concession Card.

-Other sources of financial help
+Other sources of financial help:

 • Wigs and prostheses programs: Cancer Council’s wig service and other programs may help.